nextgis/docs_ngweb/source/feature_edit.rst

 You can enter multiple features one after the other.

 When creating a line, click on the map to indicate its start and end points.
 While creating a polygon each new click on the map adds a new vertex.

-To finish a polygon you need to click on its starting point.
+To finish creating geometry, press **Enter**, click twice on the last vertex or click |button_maptool_confirm|.
+To finish a polygon you can also click on its starting point.

 If you accidentally click on a wrong place, press **Backspace** to delete the last vertex and place it elsewhere.

 Snapping is enabled by default for lines and polygons.
 To disable it, click |button_maptool_snap|.

-.. note:: If you need to create a polygon with a hole, first draw the outer ring and complete feature creation, then use |button_maptool_hole| tool to cut the hole.
+.. note:: If you need to create a polygon with a hole, first draw the outer ring and complete feature creation, then use |button_maptool_hole| tool to `cut the hole <https://docs.nextgis.com/docs_ngweb/source/feature_edit.html#webmap-hole>`_.

 4. To save created features to the layer, click |button_maptool_save| "Stop editing".
 In the opened dialog select **"Save"** to save changes, "Don't save" to discard them, or "Cancel" to stay in the edit mode: